Get the books

 Iterator in Rust

 the tutorial about the Iterator trait by @LudwigStecher.
-It's written very clear 👏 Though I'm looking forward to coroutines being implemented in Rust
+It's written very clear 👏 Though I'm looking forward to coroutines being implemented (I found this in the unstable book in the section about generators, but because the book is unstable, I cannot give a link to that page) in Rust

 Troubleshooting